TeamWertarbyte/ftp-sftp/README.md

 });
 ```

-The `connectionOptions` parameter is optional and are passed through to the connect methods of the underlying [ftp][] or [ssh2-sftp-client][] instance.
+The `connectionOptions` option is optional and is passed through to the connect methods of the underlying [ftp][] or [ssh2-sftp-client][] instance.
 You can use this for advanced configuration, e.g. FTPS settings or private key authentication for SFTP.

 ## API